peasant98/NBA-Stats-Clustering/README.md

 8. `sklearn`

-Also, needs Python3.6 or above due to f-strings.
+Also, needs Python3.6 or above due to `f`-strings.

 ## Usage